jharveyb/fldigi-proxy/README.md

 ### Fldigi setup

-* Next we will start fldigi and fldigi-proxy

-*  Using the config_fldigi dir created earlier in (#Install-dependencies)
+* Next we will start fldigi and fldigi-proxy using the config_fldigi dir created earlier in (#Install-dependencies)

 ```bash
 cd /path/to/fldigi-proxy/